smwindecker/dockertools/README.md

 1. create project description with `holepunch::write_compendium_description()`
 2. write local dockerfile with `dockertools::write_local_dockerfile()`
 3. build local dockerfile with `dockertools::build_local_dockerfile()`
+if you would like to track the build, run build -t tagname . in terminal
 4. run local dockerfile with `dockertools::run_local_dockerfile()`

 after happy with project: